 - Your declaration about your pandemic-related emergency must concern the current month; please upload new or updated documents or declarations to prove this

 Yes, that is what the criteria specify.
 This bridging aid is intended for acute emergencies.

-This is not relevant as long as
+Any other monthly income is not relevant as long as:

 - a demonstrable pandemic-related emergency prevails at the time of submitting the application and